 During the 1970s, Baxter found more lucrative work on the small screen.
 In 1972, she and actor David Birney (whom she married in1974) starred as the title characters in the CBS sitcom “Bridget Loves Bernie.”
 The series failed to find a wide audience and was cancelled after one season.
 As the decade progressed, Baxter made a name for herself in the role of Nancy Lawrence Maitland on the dramatic series “Family” (1976-80).
 Her performance as the eldest daughter of a single mother earned her respect from her peers, as well as two Emmy® nominations.

 Baxter also had enormous success when producer Gary David Goldberg handpicked her to play hippie mom Elyse Keaton on the NBC sitcom “Family Ties” (1982-89), which introduced her to a whole new generation of viewers.
 Baxter and actor Michael Gross were cast as the liberal parents of conservative children played by Michael J. Fox, Justine Bateman and Tina Yothers.

-Most recently, Baxter has starred in the Hallmark Channel Original Movie “Naughty or Nice” during the holiday season 2012, and will appear in the upcoming Hallmark Channel Original Movie, “Reading, Writing & Romance” in 2013.
+Most recently, Baxter has starred in the Hallmark Channel Original Movie “Naughty or Nice” during the holiday season 2012 and “Shadow On The Mesa” in 2013 for Hallmark Movie Channel.
 She has also had recent roles on ABC Family’s “Switched at Birth,” “Dan Vs.,” “Brothers” and a voice role on “Family Guy.”